 The applicant is requesting that the property be zoned Planned Development (PD) (Attachment D).
-The Pine Canyon Planned Development Plan and Zoning Regulations establish 11 residential planning areas, two mixed use/multi-family planning areas, one resort spa or residential planning area, one school planning area and one business/light-industrial planning area.
+The Pine Canyon Planned Development Plan and Zoning Regulations establish 11 residential planning areas, two mixed use/multi-family planning areas, one resort spa or residential planning area, one public land dedication planning area for a future school and one business/light-industrial planning area.
 Additional planning areas are set aside for parks and open space areas.